CUDA is a team of experts both trained and experienced in usability principles and methods.

 Kim earned her Ph.D. in Cognitive Psychology (with Human Factors emphasis) from Purdue University.

-Cindy has a Bachelor of Arts degree in Psychology from California State University, Long Beach and is a second year Master of Science Student in Human Factors Psychology at California State University, Long Beach.
+Ha has a Bachelor of Arts degree in Psychology from California State University, Fullerton and is a second year Master of Science Student in Human Factors Psychology at California State University, Long Beach.

 Donald Strand, Information Technology Specialist